zkhrg/eating-places-navigator/README.md

 Once again, provided cURL commands are just a reference for self-testing, this action should be performed by the Go program you write.

 Now you have a dataset to upload.
-You should use [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/docs-bulk.html) to perform that.
-All existing Elasticsearch bindings provide wrappers for it, for example, [here is a good example](https://github.com/elastic/go-elasticsearch/blob/master/_examples/bulk/indexer.go) for an official client (keep in mind that you'll need to use client v7 for ES version 7.9, not v8).
+You should use [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/docs-bulk.html) to perform that.
+All existing Elasticsearch bindings provide wrappers for it, for example, [here is a good example](https://github.com/elastic/go-elasticsearch/blob/master/_examples/bulk/indexer.go) for an official client<!--- (keep in mind that you'll need to use client v7 for ES version 7.9, not v8)-->.
 There are also a couple of third-party clients, choose whichever you prefer.

 To check yourself, you may use cURL.
 So,